Kairos-T/Scripts/README.md

 # Scripts
-Streamlining processes, fixing issues, other stuff.
-While this is made for OpenSUSE (using Zypper), most of the stuff should probably work on other distros (With changing the package manager in the script) :P
+Streamlining the installation and setup process for some stuff I used for Linux.

 ## Scripts
 - [Discord Installation](https://github.com/Kairos-T/OpenSuse-Scripts/tree/main/Discord)
+    - Compiles Discord from source and installs it.
+The script is for OpenSuSE, but it should work on other distros with minor modifications.
 - [Fonts Installation](https://github.com/Kairos-T/OpenSuse-Scripts/tree/main/Fonts)
     - Fix missing fonts.
 Includes Windows pre-installed fonts, Simplified Chinese fonts, Math fonts and plenty more.